tetracorp/populous/docs/_posts/2025-06-14-level-format.md

 [PopulousKeys](https://aminet.net/package/game/hint/PopulousKeys),
 a list of all 495 main Populous codes from 1991, which previously appeared on Fish Disk 531.
-Although I calculated my list independently, the PopulousKeys data set was helpful in decoding the format of `level.dat`.
+Although I calculated my list independently, the PopulousKeys data set was helpful in decoding the format of `level.dat` and double-checking my results.